Masahiro Chono: Early years (1984–1989)

-Chōno debuted in 1984 against Keiji Mutoh at a New Japan Pro-Wrestling (NJPW) event in Saitama, Japan.
+A freestyle wrestler during his high school years, Chōno debuted professionally in 1984 against Keiji Mutoh at a New Japan Pro-Wrestling (NJPW) event in Saitama, Japan.
 In 1987, he defeated Shinya Hashimoto to win the Young Lions Cup.
 After winning the tournament, he went on an excursion that started in Europe, wrestling for Otto Wanz's Catch Wrestling Association.

 After a while in Europe, Chono went on an excursion to North America, starting in the United States for Central States Wrestling in Kansas City, which by then had broken away from the National Wrestling Alliance to form the World Wrestling Alliance.
 His first major feud was against Mike George over the NWA Central States TV and WWA World Heavyweight championships.
 He would also later wrestle in the Canadian Maritimes for Atlantic Grand Prix Wrestling and in Puerto Rico, where he, Hashimoto, and Mutoh formed The Three Musketeers.

 Chono returned to NJPW part-time in July 1988.
 He came back to the United States in October 1988 and teamed with Mike Davis in Continental Championship Wrestling (CCW), by then renamed the Continental Wrestling Federation (CWF), and won that company's tag titles as the Japanese Connection.

 In April 1989, he took part in the IWGP Heavyweight Championship tournament, held at New Japan's very first show at the Tokyo Dome; he lost to eventual winner of the tournament and new champion Big Van Vader in the quarterfinals.
 During this time, he would return to the United States and have a brief run in Australia.